Learn to calculate the Pip and Tick value

 - 1 lot => 10 monetary units of the listed currency

 - 10 lots => 100 monetary units of the listed currency

 For example, a pip on a trade of 0.1 lot would be equivalent to:

 - EURCHF => 1 CHF

 We use quote currency to refer to the second currency in the pair.

 Do not worry if the quote currency is different from your account's base currency, because the system carries out the conversion automatically.

 You can find an example below in the section ''Pip and Tick calculations''.

 Calculating the Pip or Tick value at Darwinex

-An alternative to calculating the Pip or Tick value of a financial asset would be through this link, where you will access a table with all the assets which we currently offer at Darwinex (forex, indices and commodities).
+An alternative to calculating the Pip or Tick value of a financial asset would be through this link, where you will access a table with all the assets which we currently offer at Darwinex (forex, indices, commodities and stocks).